mikefreno/simple-diarize-whisper/README.md

-# Setup and Use Guide
+# Project Setup Guide

 This project is a quick start for whisperX, it includes multiple cli flags and outputs a formatted result to a text file.
-Recommend python 3.10

 ## Step 1: Clone this repo
 ```bash